decorative element

 This video explains why warming up your engine is a good idea.

-EXPENSIVE AUTO REPAIR: The Timing Belt
+EXPENSIVE AUTO REPAIR: THE TIMING BELT

 Most modern vehicles are equipped with a timing belt, a critical component tasked with keeping a car's camshaft and crankshaft turning at a synchronized rate.
 This enables your engine to run.
 There are no real "symptoms" of a worn belt, and they often snap unexpectedly, leaving you stranded with a heavy repair bill.
 Snapped timing belts can also result in damage to other parts of the engine.